A Deal to Die For Sneak Peek

-Anna felt Joe stiffen a bit at the order, but Anna gave him a look and complied with the man.
-She held her breath again and flinched when the man’s hands found their way to her hips.
-But before he could conduct his search, Joe jerked him backward and to the floor.
+Anna felt Joe stiffen a bit at the order, but she complied.
+She held her breath again and flinched when his hands touched her hips.
+But before he could conduct his search, Joe jerked him to the floor.

 “Go, Anna,” Joe grunted as he subdued the man and made sure he was unconscious.

 Anna didn’t wait for him to follow her and instead took off running through the house and back to the front door.
-She burst into the sunlight just as three large SUVs were pulling up outside of the house.
+She burst into the sunlight just as three large SUVs were pulling up outside.
 Several confused men poured from the vehicle and spotted her, which caused her to backpedal to a stop.

-Before she could change directions, Joe sped through the door behind her and grabbed her hand, pulling her with him toward the cliffs.
+Before she could change directions, Joe sped through the door behind her and grabbed her hand, pulling her with him toward the cliff at the edge of the property.
 The men soon broke their startled trance and took chase.
 Anna could hear their combat boots rustling the grass behind her as they ran.